cykod/HTML5GameTutorial/_posts/2013-09-06-game1-tower-man.md

 Step 4: Adding in a level
 =================

 A black background isn't going to cut it as a level - we're going to need to add in some sort of level.
-To do this we're going use the Q.TileLayer, but we're going to create a derived class that adds in sprites for the dots and towers so we don't need to add them in manually.
+To do this we're going use the `Q.TileLayer`, but we're going to create a derived class that adds in sprites for the dots and towers so we don't need to add them in manually.

 We're going to cheat on the dots and towers - they'll actually be the same sprite, just with a different sprite sheet.